nextsun/IDCardScanner/README.md

-IDCardScanner is an demo app to recognize China Identity Card informations on iOS platform.
+IDCardScanner is a demo app to recognize China Identity Card informations on iOS platform.

 ## Run